microchip-pic-avr-solutions/epc9143-power-advanced-voltage-mode-control/README.md

   - Build the program
   - Remove power from the input of the EPC9531 test fixture
   - Connect a valid ICSP programming device (e.g. MPLAB ICD4, MPLAB PICkit4) to the PC and the EPC9531 test fixture (see [EPC9531 Quick Start Guide](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf) for details)
-  - Program the device whith the target devicebeing powered by the debugger/programmer
+  - Program the device with the target device being powered by the debugger/programmer
   - Disconnect the ICSP programming device from the EPC9531 test fixture
-  - Apply valid input voltage across the input terminals of EPC9531 and observve the output of the EPC9143 reference design
+  - Apply valid input voltage across the input terminals of EPC9531 and observe the output of the EPC9143 reference design

-The setting for the nominal output votage is found in lines #324 through #326.
+The setting for the nominal output voltage is found in lines #324 through #326.

     #define BUCK_VOUT_NOMINAL           (float)12.000  // Nominal output voltage
     #define BUCK_VOUT_TOLERANCE_MAX     (float)0.500   // Output voltage tolerance [+/-]